eCommerce: Indonesia

 The Indonesian eCommerce market is characterized by consumer engagement that isn't simply episodic, but rather habitual.

 The 2023 data from Rakuten Insight showcases the online shopping frequency among consumers in Indonesia.
-The majority (37%) shop weekly, followed closely behind by 36% who shop several times a week, and 15% shopping less than once a week.
+The majority (37%) shops weekly, followed closely behind by 36% who shop several times a week, and 15% shopping less than once a week.
 Less frequently, 10% shop almost every day, and a mere 2% never shop online.

-Online Shopping Frequency in Indonesia, 2023
+Online Shopping Frequency in Select Countries, 2023

-This trend reflects a persistent demand that businesses can seize for their benefit.
+This trend in Indonesia reflects a persistent demand that businesses can seize for their benefit.
 Additionally, the small fraction of consumers who never partake in online shopping suggests there is still substantial room for market growth.

-in Indonesia
+Livestream Commerce in Indonesia

 One of the latest developments in the eCommerce landscape is the emergence of livestream commerce which originated in China.
 Livestream commerce, or live shopping, is essentially a hybrid of entertainment and eCommerce.